 Where to grab a hot meal

 So you've spent the day traversing snowy trails through pine forest, past streams, ponds, and mountains, and you're ready for a hot meal and the opportunity to share a laugh over that moment you almost but didn't quite fall down the hill or accidentally slide into a split (it's okay, we've all been there).
 Gather around the table at Sticks & Stones Wood Fired Pizza & Bistro in Schroon Lake for craft beer, sizzling pizza, and all-around good times.
+If you're in Newcomb don't forget to stop by the Lake Harris Lodge or the Newcomb Cafe & Campground.
 Relax after a busy, fun-filled day and celebrate your snowy vacation.
 You just might be ready to get back out on the skis the next day!